 Average Order Value (AOV)

 This metric shows the average amount customers spend each time they make a purchase.
-It lets business is to evaluate purchase behaviour and revenue per transaction.
+It lets businesses evaluate purchase behaviour and revenue per transaction.

-A higher AOV indicates stronger purchase behaviour and improved revenue.
-While a lower AOV suggest the need to improve pricing, promotional & reward strategies to increase overall transactional value.
+A higher AOV indicates stronger purchase behaviour and improved revenue, while a lower AOV suggests the need to improve pricing, promotional & reward strategies to increase overall transactional value.

 These insights allow businesses to understand customer behaviour, improve strategies and campaigns across channels, allocate budgets more effectively, and focus efforts on those that contribute to more conversions.